 This research aims to analyse the evolving needs and challenges of Myanmar migrants in Thailand who have arrived since 1st February 2021 with a particular focus on how these issues vary among documented and undocumented migrants and males and females.
-The findings of this research provide evidence-based suggestions to enhance support and social security measures for all Myanmar migrants, facilitate smooth remittance transfers, and curb instances of gender discrimination in the workplace.
+The findings of this research provide some suggestions for all stakeholders to enhance support and social security measures for all Myanmar migrants, facilitate smooth remittance transfers, and curb instances of gender discrimination in the workplace.
 The main objectives are as follows:

-As of April 2023, there are an estimated 2.5 million regular migrants residing in Thailand from Myanmar, Cambodia, and Lao PDR, of which 1.9 million or 75 percent are from Myanmar.
+As of April 2023, there are an estimated 2.5 million regular migrants residing in Thailand from Myanmar, Cambodia, and Lao PDR, of which 1.9 million or 75 per cent are from Myanmar.
 However, recent estimates following the military takeover in Myanmar in February 2021 suggest of the 5 million migrants (both documented and undocumented) the majority are from Myanmar who now reside in Thailand

-- 1. To explore the challenges facing Myanmar migrants in Thailand. - 2.
-To identify social protection gaps for the subpopulation of Myanmar migrants and if any of these subpopulations have specific vulnerabilities. - 3.
-To identify opportunities and solutions to strengthen support mechanisms for Myanmar migrants.
+- 1. To understand any difficulties faced by Myanmar migrants in Thailand - 2.
+To identify obstacles in accessing social protection for the subpopulation of Myanmar migrants and if any of these subpopulations have specific vulnerabilities. - 3.
+To identify opportunities to strengthen support mechanisms for Myanmar migrants.